ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 # Air-Quality-Sensor-Suite-MkII
-A simple, compact and accurate air quality monitor built around a Raspberry Pi 3 or Pi Zero W with the ability to inteface with industrial SCADA systems via
+A simple, compact and accurate air quality monitor built around a Raspberry Pi 3 or Pi Zero W with the ability to inteface with industrial SCADA systems via Modbus TCP.
-Modbus TCP.
 With a few additional lines of code in the main loop it's relatively straightfoward to push the entire collected and calculated data set to an MQTT broker.

-The two attached sensors read temperature, pressure, humidity, VOC, particulates and calculate some useful derived values.
+The two attached sensors read temperature, pressure, humidity, VOC and particulates.
+The script then derives other quantities such as dewpoint, air density, air quality index (AQI), NowCast and indoor air quality (IAQ).

 ## Usage Notes
+While tested on Raspian Jessie and Python3 it will probably run on older versions of Python or newer versions of Raspbian with little or no modification.

 ```sudo python3 main.py```